 Scheduling Your Global Entry Interview

-It’s not unusual for interviews to be booked out for months.
-Depending on where you live and how many enrollment centers are around, it can take some effort and patience.
+To wrap up your Global Entry enrollment, you’ll need to schedule an in-person interview.
+And depending on where you live and how many enrollment centers are around, that can take some effort and patience.

-If you schedule an interview time, be sure to bring your passport, driver’s license and confirmation of your conditional approval before you head to the enrollment center on the day of your interview.
+Be sure to bring your passport, driver’s license, and confirmation of your conditional approval before you head to the enrollment center on the day of your interview.
 If the address on your driver’s license doesn’t match your current home address, you may want to bring another ID or piece of mail, as well.